 The lyrics of the old song seem almost quaint today.
 It’s not that banks are any less powerful (quite the opposite) – it’s that their power is made visible (or not) in different ways.
 The more global power financial capital amasses, the less it cares about its physical presence in neighborhoods and small towns.
 This small sampling of Brooklyn banks could be replicated hundreds of times across the five boroughs, and thousands of times nationally.

-As local savings banks are replaced by global (or at least regional) commercial banks, most bank branches in Brooklyn look more or less like the one at right.
+As local savings banks are replaced by global (or at least regional) commercial banks, most bank branches in Brooklyn look more or less like the one above.
 Banks are still making architectural statements, of course – but they’re making them with trophy skyscrapers in Manhattan, London, Shanghai, Dubai and other financial capitals.
 There’s no longer any need to awe and intimidate the good citizens of South Brooklyn (much less farmers in the hinterland) with neoclassical columns and polished marble floors.

 We already have a pretty good understanding of their power.